2015 Hawija prison raid: Operation

-At 4:00 a.m. on 22 October, Delta Force and CTD operators launched an air assault on the prison from their staging area at Erbil International Airport.
+At 4:00 a.m. local time on 22 October, Delta Force and CTD operators launched an air assault on the prison from their staging area at Erbil International Airport, with the 160th SOAR(A) providing transport for the task force.
 3 CH-47 Chinook helicopters transported, the nearly 80 men strong force, to the area surrounding the prison complex, while 2 UH-60 Black Hawks provided close air support through machine gun fire.
-About an hour after roads to the area had been bombed by coalition fighter jets.
+Shortly after, roads and bridges leading to the area had been bombed by coalition fighter jets, to cut off any potential reinforcements.
 The assault was being monitored by U.S. surveillance drones.

 Although the plan called for the Kurds to do the fighting, Master Sgt.
 Joshua Wheeler, who commanded the raid, and his unit of Delta Force operators, sprang into action to actively support the operation, after the CTD was unable to blow up the prison's wall and came under heavy fire.
 The U.S.-Kurdish task force split up into two teams, one which was led by Wheeler and another team led by Sgt.
 Thomas Payne.
 Wheeler's unit entered the prison courtyard, where he provided covering fire that enabled the force to advance to the 1st Main Building.
 In doing so, he was mortally wounded by small-arms fire coming from barricaded positions, and Wheeler's group was repelled in its attempts to enter the building.

 The second task force, led by Payne, climbed over the compound walls and moved inside the 2nd Main Building where they were met by only light-resistance, and managed to rescue around 36 hostages.
 Later they moved onto the roof of the 1st Main Building to assist Wheeler's group, from where they engaged ISIS fighters inside of it.
 The elevated position drew heavy fire, and forced several ISIS militants to detonate their suicide vests.